Are you following us on Tumblr yet? No? Well then WHAT THE HELL ARE YOU DOING WITH YOUR LIFE?

 It won’t be easy

-The road to financial stability is just lousy with potholes.
+The road to being financially secure is just lousy with potholes.
 You’re going to fuck up.
 You’re going to have accidents and completely unforeseen bad things are going to happen to you.
 You’ll get sick, or your family will need you, or you won’t get that job you were counting on, or you’ll lose a bunch of money.

 Here’s the thing though…